 - Constructive Geometry

-The main curriculum themes include an exploration of inner feelings through wish, wonder, and surprise; in history, they explore the Middle Ages and the transition from feudalism to the Renaissance, and the Age of Discovery with the great voyages of the 15th to the 17th centuries.
+The main curriculum themes include an exploration of inner feelings.
+In history, they explore the Middle Ages and the transition from feudalism to the Renaissance, and the Age of Discovery with the great voyages of the 15th to the 17th centuries.
 Geography continues by moving to World Geography, including a detailed study of a single continent and looking at the cultural, material, and economic conditions of human societies.
 Science continues with mechanics and inorganic chemistry and combustion.
 Human biology emphasizes health and examines our breathing, circulation, and digestion.
 In English the students write business letters and compositions on many different subjects, and revise the grammatical forms of direct and indirect speech.
 They often study a work of fiction together.
 In math they are introduced to graphs and algebra, while continuing to build on their geometry skills.

 7th Grade Lessons